opensanctions/site/_content/faq.md

 ### <a id="updates"></a> How frequently is OpenSanctions updated?

-Most data sources are updated daily and published in the early morning (CET).
-You can inspect the [public data pipeline](https://github.com/opensanctions/opensanctions/actions/workflows/production.yml) and see a list of any errors or warnings [each dataset](/datasets/) has generated.
+Most data sources are updated daily and refreshed data extracts are published several times a day.
+You can see a list of any [errors or warnings each dataset](/issues/) has generated.

 For data sources that require screen scraping rather than publishing structured data, a HTTP response cache with a maximum age of ten days is used to avoid running into rate limiting errors.